debreate/debreate/README.md

 #### Generating the Makefile

-A 'setup.py' file is to generate the Makefile (this is not the same type of 'setup.py' that is used with [distutils][]).
+A 'setup.py' script is used to generate the Makefile (this is not the same type of 'setup.py' that is used with [distutils][]).
 A python interpreter must be installed to run the script.
 From a terminal execute './setup.py' from the source root dirctory then follow the prompts.
 If you want to bypass prompting & use the default settings execute './setup.py defaults'.
-The Makefile will be generated in same directory.
+The Makefile will be generated in the same directory.

 #### Using the Makefile

-Open a terminal in the root directory & type 'make install'.
-To create a distribution package type 'make dist'.
-To uninstall type 'make uninstall'.
-For help & more options type 'make help'.
+Open a terminal in the root directory & execute 'make install'.
+To create a distribution package execute 'make dist'.
+To uninstall execute 'make uninstall'.
+For help & more options use 'make help'.

-If you have [debuild][pkg.devscripts] installed, you can run 'make debuild' from the command line to build the debian package (.deb).
+If you have [debuild][pkg.devscripts] installed, you can run 'make deb-bin' from the command line to build the debian package (.deb).

 Debreate needs these packages installed to run: